francisngo/campbnb/README.md

 The Campbnb application is a replica of the popular online marketplace for short- and long-term homestays and experiences, Airbnb.
 This project was created as a personal project to showcase my skills in software engineering and gain hands-on experience with various modern web technologies.

 ## Features:
-* User Authentication: Leveraging Next-Auth, users can sign up, log in, and log out of the application with email or built-in providers such as Google and Facebook.
+* **User Authentication**: Leveraging Next-Auth, users can sign up, log in, and log out of the application with email or built-in providers such as Google and Facebook.
 Passwords are securely hashed and stored using Bcrypt.
-* Listings: Users can view available listings, including details like campsite description, location and pricing.
+* **Listings**: Users can view available listings, including details like campsite description, location and pricing.
-* Campsite Management: Hosts can create and manage campsite listings, reservations, adding essential information, images and pricing details.
+* **Campsite Management**: Hosts can create and manage campsite listings, reservations, adding essential information, images and pricing details.
-* Booking System: Users can select available dates, book properties, and select location categories.
+* **Booking System**: Users can select available dates, book properties, and select location categories.
-* Search and Filters: Users can search for campsites based on location, dates, and other filters.
+* **Search and Filters**: Users can search for campsites based on location, dates, and other filters.
-* User Profiles: Each user has a profile page displaying their bookings, listings, and favorites.
+* **User Profiles**: Each user has a profile page displaying their bookings, listings, and favorites.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>